-The battery level display changes as the battery level diminishes, from through and finally to .
-When the battery level falls to , suspend shooting and charge the battery or ready a spare battery.
-When the battery is exhausted, the icon will flash; charge the battery or insert a fully-charged spare battery.
+- The battery level display changes as the battery level diminishes, from and through and finally to a.
+When the battery level falls to a suspend shooting and charge the battery or ready a spare battery. - If the message "Shutter release disabled.
+Recharge battery." is displayed, charge or exchange the battery.